albe-de/Facial-Recognition-Neural-Network/README.md

-  imageSplit.py: class to pull and process images from dataImages v3.py:         neural network class + execution customIter/py: no use (as of now)
+  imageSplit.py: class to pull and process images from dataImages v3.py:         neural network class + execution customIter/py: no use (as of now) hillStep.py:   WIP version of 'v3' that uses hillstep backpropogation

 LICENSE.txt: programs copyright license
 README.md:   information about the program (where you are now :) )